 Candidates will need a pen with black ink and will need access to a computer, a printer and the internet.

 We recommend candidates spend approximately 15 minutes on part A and the rest of the time on part B.

 Internet access is required to complete part A, but must be disabled before the candidates start part B.

 Centres must download data files so that candidates can carry out the Functional Skills Levels 1 and 2 ICT tasks:

-For English and ICT tests, candidates can either handwrite their answers on the question paper or use a computer and print out their responses.
-Maths responses must be written on the question paper.
+Candidates can either handwrite their answers on the question paper or use a computer and print out their responses.

 Note: You can add candidates with named and unnamed entries on the same attendance list and you can also add different paper variants.

 Pack and securely seal the following items in the envelope provided:

 Responsibility for candidates’ work remains with the centre until it is received by the OCR examiner.
 You should use a secure form of delivery, e.g. Parcelforce, to send the candidate work to the examiner.